-Council staff continues to serve as supplemental planning staff for the City of Union.
-Staff is currently working on updates of the Comprehensive Plans in Lancaster County and the City of Tega Cay and a Neighborhood Plan for the Midway community in Lancaster County.
+Council staff continues to serve as supplemental planning staff for the City of Union and now has a new contract with Union County.
+Staff is currently working on updates of the Comprehensive Plans in Chester County and has completed updates for Lancaster County the City of Tega Cay.
+In regards to EDA funded planning projects, planning staff is working on a Small Area land Use Plan for Interstate 77 exits 62 and 65 adjacent to the GITI Tire Plant property.
+They are also working to complete a SC Economic Indicators Project.